Wonder-filled”

 Tuesday, March 15, 2016

 I absolutely love what we do at Ebenezer Farm.
-I believe in what we do and I have no doubt that it's the best environment for children to learn and grow.
+I believe this is the best environment for children to learn and grow.
 As I look around the web, sometimes I find others who have similar programs, and I love to save the links, learn from them, and share with the readers here.

 I found the following article on Upworthy.com at